Privacy notice

 Security measures for technical information

-List of security measures
+List of safety measures

 - User awareness